-The Sport Studies minor provides students with a broad cultural perspective on sport, leisure, and recreation, cultivating the necessary skills, knowledge, and attitudes for effective leadership in the field.
+Majors in YHC’s Department of Ordoor, Sport & Recreation Studies are all built on the same liberal arts core.
+The degree provides students with a broad cultural perspective of sport, recreation and human performance, cultivating the necessary knowledge, skills and attitudes for effective leadership in this field of study.